-What is your favorite thing about Halloween?
-My favorite thing about Halloween is the fact that I can decorate my yard in whatever crack pot funny decorations I can think of and it won’t phase anyone.
-I secretly delight in the free pass from the expected Instagram worthy tasteful décor. (yawn) After all, Halloween is that one time of the year we get to put out whatever we feel like and no one gives it a second thought.
+What’s your favorite thing about Halloween?
+Mine is the fact that I can decorate my yard in whatever crack pot funny decorations I can think of and it won’t phase anyone.
+I secretly delight in the pass from the expected Instagram worthy tasteful décor. (yawn) After all, Halloween is that one time of the year we can put out whatever we feel like and no one will think twice about it.
 No strange looks from the neighbors, no letters from the HOA and no well meaning calls of concern from family and friends.
 Nope, none of that.
 Don’t you just love Halloween!!
 So with that in mind, my inner 11year old would like to share with you this fun DEAD and Breakfast sign you can make for your own yard.
 And as an added bonus, this tutorial is part of a Halloween Blog hop with 7 other creative bloggers so be sure to check out the links below to their Halloween projects too!

 DIY Dead and Breakfast Sign

 I started by creating my design on the computer.

 I created a blank template for you to use and add your own family name.
 If you don’t feel like going to that trouble, you are welcome to just use the Kavanagh’s Dead and Breakfast sign but I’ll have to charge you a franchise fee.
 Kidding.
 Unless of course you would like to send me money then hold on while I get you my address.

 To save the Dead and Breakfast image, right click on the graphic and choose save.
 Once you have the image saved you can insert the graphic in any graphics program or insert it in a word processing program like MS Word.
 To add your family name in MS Word, insert the picture and then open a text box and type your family name.
 I use the font Ornatique Regular which is a free font you can get here.
 Don’t forget to add the Est. date too.